 MSHS in Biomedical Informatics

-- Apply data science principles to improve health care delivery
+- Apply medical informatics and data science principles to improve health care delivery

 - Demonstrate programming, data analysis, and data manipulation skills

 - Integrate and synthesize data to inform ethical and evidence-based patient-centered care

 - Design solutions for problems within medical informatics through the application of computational and systems thinking, information science, and technology

 - Conduct and share research effectively with other AMIA members

 Who Is the Ideal Student for This Program?